 As you might expect, this is one of the most consistently frustrating aspects of putting down new rugs.
 Not only will you need to consider 'wet areas' when placing your mats, but you'll also need to account for size.

 One of the best ways to determine rug placement location is to do a little measuring and sketching.
-If you haven't already done so, use a measuring tape to measure your bathroom walls' length, width, and depth.
+If you still need to, use a measuring tape to measure your bathroom walls' length, width, and depth.

-Also, measure your appliances so that you know how much floor space they take up.
+Also, measure your appliances to know how much floor space they occupy.
 You can then use these measurements to sketch a blueprint of your bathroom space.

 From that point forward, you could use size-accurate pieces of paper to represent your rugs.
 Try moving these pieces around until you have a pattern or configuration you like.
-Also, don't forget about rug height.
+Also, remember rug height.

 Height

-Those with smaller bathrooms may struggle most with rug height.
+Those with smaller bathrooms may need help with rug height.
 If your bathroom door opens inward toward the sink or toilet, it can catch on a high-pile bath mat.
-This will ruin your rug over time and can be frustrating.
+This contact will ruin your rug over time and can be frustrating.

-If your bathroom door takes up a decent percentage of your bathroom floorspace, you'll need to choose a short-pile absorbent rug.
+Choose a short-pile absorbent rug if your bathroom door takes up a decent percentage of your bathroom floor space.
 Fortunately, these aren't impossible to find.

 However, some doors are set very low within the jamb.
 If every rug you own (including the thinnest options) snags on your bathroom door, it may be time to replace your door!

 Besides, bathroom doors with minimal gaps can help your bathroom become moldier faster.
-The more air allowed to escape beneath or above the door, the faster the room can dry after showers or baths.
+The more air can escape beneath or above the door, the quicker the room can dry after showers or baths.

 Moisture Retention

 It's a good idea to place an absorbent mat near your shower, tub, and sink.
 These thirsty mats help to wick away water after washing your body or hands.
-But high-absorbency does come at a price: Moisture retention.
+However, high absorbency does come at a price: moisture retention.

 One of the last things that any home decorator wants is bathroom mold and mildew.
-But if your chosen rugs aren't great at quickly releasing the moisture they've trapped, you could be unknowingly growing mold.
+But if your chosen rugs could be better at quickly releasing the moisture they've trapped, you could unknowingly grow mold.

 And while it is possible to paint over old ceramic tiles (especially those with mold stains), you can't do the same with rugs.
-That's yet another reason why washability is such a key factor to consider.
+That's another reason washability is such a pivotal factor to consider.

 Still, some absorbent rugs are easy to wash and machine dry.
 Before you invest in new bathroom rugs, always double-check for special features.